nhn/toast-ui.react-calendar/README.md

 ```

 ### Props

-[All the options of the TOAST UI Calendar](http://nhnent.github.io/tui.calendar/latest/Calendar.html) are supported in the form of props.
+We are supported in the form of props for [Options of TOAST UI Calendar](https://nhn.github.io/tui.calendar/latest/Options).
+Each name of props is same options of Toast UI Calendar except `view` is for `defaultView` of option.
+Additionally you can set schedules using `schedules` of prop.

 ```js
 const myTheme = {